History of the nude in art: 19th century

 Between the end of the 18th century and the beginning of the 19th century, the foundations of contemporary society were laid, marked in the political field by the end of absolutism and the establishment of democratic governments—an impulse initiated with the French Revolution; and, in the economic field, by the Industrial Revolution and the strengthening of capitalism, which will have a response in Marxism and the class struggle.
-In the field of art, an evolutionary dynamic of styles began to follow one another chronologically with increasing speed, culminating in the twentieth century with an atomization of styles and currents that coexist and oppose, influence and confront each other.
-Modern art arises as opposed to academic art, placing the artist at the forefront of the cultural evolution of humanity.
+In the field of art, an evolutionary dynamic of styles began to unfold chronologically with increasing speed, culminating in the twentieth century with an atomization of styles and currents that coexist and oppose, influence and confront each other.
+Modern art arises in opposition to academic art, placing the artist at the forefront of humanity's cultural evolution.

-The nineteenth-century nude follows the guidelines for the representation of the nude dictated by previous styles, although reinterpreted in different ways depending on whether a greater realism or an idealism of classical roots is sought.
-In the 19th century, the female nude abounds more than ever—especially in the second half of the century—more than in any other period in the history of art.
+The nineteenth-century nude follows the guidelines for the representation of the nude set by previous styles, though reinterpreted in different ways depending on whether a greater realism or an idealism rooted in classical tradition is sought.
+In the 19th century, the female nude abounded more than ever—especially in the second half of the century—more than in any other period in the history of art.
 However, the female role changes to become a mere object of sexual desire, in a process of dehumanization of the female figure, subjected to the dictates of a predominantly macho society.
-In these works there is a strong dose of voyeurism, the woman is surprised while sleeping or grooming, in intimate scenes, but open to the viewer, who can recreate in the contemplation of forbidden images, of stolen moments.
-It is not a premeditated nudity, it is not a model posing, but the recreation of scenes of everyday life, with apparent naturalness, but forced by the artist.
+In these works, there is a strong dose of voyeurism; the woman is surprised while sleeping or grooming, in intimate scenes, but open to the viewer, who can recreate in the contemplation of forbidden images, of stolen moments.
+It is not a premeditated nudity; it is not a model posing, but the recreation of scenes of everyday life, with an apparent naturalness, yet forced by the artist.
 In the words of Carlos Reyero, "we find ourselves with women not naked, but undressed".